 In November 2015, the Company signed an agreement with Masav, jointly and severally (with each company assuming 50% of rental costs), for leasing an office site for a ten-year period, with an option to extend by two additional periods of five years each, and ten years in total.
 The Company believes that exercising the option is highly likely.
 In accordance with the requirements of the Commissioner (see also B below), during May 2022, Masav moved to its new offices.
+On September 7, 2022, the Company and Masav signed an addendum to the lease agreement which assigns Masav's rights in the offices to the Company following understandings reached between the companies.

 Accordingly, the Company recognized the right-of-use asset and a lease liability in the amount of approximately NIS 8.8 million.